Healthy Homes Assessment Taita

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords are now required to ensure that their Taita rental properties meet the minimum Healthy Homes Standards within 90 days of any renewal or new tenancy and all private rental properties must be completely in compliance by July 1st 2024.
+Did you know that the Healthy Homes Standards came into effective on July 1st, 2021?
+Landlords must make sure that their Taita rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rentals are required to be fully certified by 1 July 2024.

 The areas that are covered by the Healthy Homes Standards are:

-We can assess your rental property to check if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we will advise you or your property manager about the work required. needs to be done, and offer an evaluation report with all the information needed for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We will assess your rental property to check whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we will advise you or your property manager of any tasks required. requirements to be done and offer an evaluation report with all the information required for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements under the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of as much as $7,200 and additional healthy homes associated fines.
+Failure to meet the obligations to comply with the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord who is found to be not following the rules could be subject to fines of as much as $7,200 and additional healthier homes relevant fines.

 Call Now (04) 280 6779